Abbreviation at End of Sentence

 Abbreviation in parentheses or brackets

-If an abbreviation ending in a period appears within parentheses (or brackets) at the end of a sentence, use another period after the closing parenthesis to mark the end of a sentence.
+If an abbreviation ending in a period appears within parentheses or brackets at the end of a sentence, place another period after the closing parenthesis or bracket to mark the end of the sentence.

 Examples